telerik/xaml-docs/controls/radgridview/performance/tips-tricks.md

 * Avoid using converters.
 Calling a converter is a time-consuming operation and this will slow down the performance.

-* Avoid applying a __RowStyle__ and/or an __AlternateRowStyle__ that modifies the ControlTemplate that the GridViewRow is created with.
+* Avoid applying a __RowStyle__ and/or an __AlternateRowStyle__ that modifies the default GridViewRow ControlTemplate.
 This will result in a performance hit.

 * __DataLoadMode="Asynchronous"__ - using this mode is __not recommended__, it leads to potential problems.
 Please do not use it.